jmedinacs/gv_meal_break_law_compliance/README.md

 ### Golden Valley Software Company

-Is a fictional company based in California, the company requested an evaluation of their **California Labor Code § 512(a)** compliance and an assessment of their risk of penalties and litigation.
+Is a fictional company based in California, employees at this company have a work shift of up to **8 hours**.
+The company requested an evaluation of their **California Labor Code § 512(a)** compliance and an assessment of their risk of penalties and litigation.

 Based on our analysis of timecard data from January 2024 to December 2024: